elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 And if we want to run our distributed tests, we simply need to go through the steps outlined in the previous section: run the `moebi@localhost` node _and_ run the tests in a named node via `iex`.

-Let's take a look at our other testing approach--building a mock.
+Let's take a look at our other testing approach--configuring the application to behave differently in different environments.

-### Mocking Task Spawning
+### Environment-Specific Applicaton Configuration

 The part of our code that tells `Task.Supervisor` to start a supervised task on a remote node is here: